admin-ch/CovidCertificate-Apidoc/README.md

 The content transferred to the REST API is signed with the private key of the certificate issued by "SwissGov Regular CA 01".

-Given the JSON payload to be sent (data used to create the covid certificate or revocation data including the one-time passord)), the process is as follows:
+Given the JSON payload to be sent (data used to create the covid certificate or revocation data including the one-time password)), the process is as follows:

 1. Primary system create a canonicalized text representation by removing all spaces, tabs, carriage returns and newlines from the payload.
 The regex `/[\n\r\t ]/gm` can be used.
 2. Primary system encodes gets a UTF8 byte representation of that canonicalized text.